 In a nutshell, Miss isn’t lying; infact, she is not being dishonest in anyway.
 Nor is she being, or attempting to be, ‘difficult’ or oppositional.

-Rather, as a munchkin on the Autism Spectrum, Little Miss is responding pretty much in a way that shines light on one of the key diagnostic criteria for Autism Spectrum Disorder: – “restricted, repetitive patterns of behavior, interests, or activities”.
+Rather as an Autistic munchkin, Little Miss is responding pretty much in a way that shines light on one of the key diagnostic criteria of Autism: – “restricted, repetitive patterns of behavior, interests, or activities”.

-Restricted / repetitive behaviours are often misconceived as relating only to visually observable behaviours – lining toys up or repetitive motor movements (flapping, spinning, tapping, etc).
-But, diagnostically, and functionally, restricted behaviours relate to a much broader range of challenges; that cannot be seen and are therefore often less understood – sensory differences for example; and, importantly (in understanding Autistic thinking patterns), inflexibility in thinking / rigid thinking patterns.
+Restricted / repetitive behaviours are often misconceived as relating only to visually observable behaviours – lining toys up or repetitive motor movements, commonly known as stimming (flapping, spinning, tapping, etc).
+But, diagnostically and functionally restricted behaviours relate to a much broader range of processing differences that cannot be seen visually, and are therefore often less understood – sensory differences for example; and, importantly (in understanding Autistic thinking patterns), inflexibility in thinking / rigid thinking patterns.

 This inflexibility in thinking is not a ‘choice’ or ‘refusal’ to consider other possibilities; it is part of the neurodevelopmental disability nature of Autism.
 It is in effect; one tiny part of how Autistic brains works differently from typically developing brains.

 When considering rigid or inflexible thinking, is equally important to understand that ‘inflexibility’ does not, in any way, equate to intellectual inability to understand and consider other possibilities / scenarios / ideas, when those other options / scenarios are explicitly explained.

 In the above ‘white board scenario’, the confusion was able to be resolved by explicitly acknowledging the misunderstanding: “your right Munchkin, you do not have a big, wall mounted white board like (psychologists name), you only have a small, portable white board”.